Frogsubject/Frogsubjects-Notifier/README.md

 ### **💻 How to Install:**
 - Install [Tampermonkey](https://www.tampermonkey.net/)

-- Go to the Script and click view raw file
+- Go to the [Script](https://github.com/Frogsubject/Frogsubjects-Notifier/blob/main/SCRIPT) and click "RAW" or "View RAW File"

 - Press install